lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

   - "engineering management"
   - programming
 date: "2015-04-28T00:00:00Z"
-description: Some random thoughts about development and its relation to speed
+description: Some random thoughts about programmers and their performance
 keywords: developers, speed, career
 title: What I think about when programmers talk about speed
 ---

-A couple of weeks ago I had an interesting conversations with one of my team members.
-She confessed to me that she felt she was a slow programmer.

-I told her I was surprised and then she asked me why.
-The conversation we had lead me to write this article.
-I will break it down in two main topics:
+In my career as an engineering manager, I often find myself in conversations about speed of development with my direct reports.

+The topic isn't their overall performance as team members, it's specific about their speed of development: how fast they can write a feature and ship it.

+While I have the tendency to dislike the terms "performance" and "speed", I get why programmers are so interested in this.
+After all shipping code to production is a pretty tangible outcome.

+I'm writing about it because over the years a clear pattern emerged, especially with less experienced developer.
+There's often a clear disconnect between the way they think about speed and the way I think about it.

+It happens often enough that I think it makes sense to share these ideas with other people.

+In my conversations, I always cover the following:

 - Three steps from an idea to the feature.
 - Forget about the code, no one cares about it.
+- A conscious shipping culture.

+I will do the same here.

 ## Three steps from an idea to the feature

-For the sake of the conversation, I'm going to come up with some generic steps programmers go through when doing their job:
+For the sake of the conversation, I use the following overly generic steps programmers go through when doing their job as a baseline for the conversation about speed:

-- Trying to figure out what to do
+1. Try to figure out what to do
+2. Write the code
-- Writing the actual code that does that
+3. Ship the code
-- Putting that code in production

-Nothing too exciting, right?
-It's to get the conversation going.
+Nothing too exciting.
+But it gets the conversation going.

-### Step 1: Trying to figure out what to do
+### Try to figure out what to do

 Even the sharpest programmer needs to understand what to do before writing some code.
-She may know the system very well, she may have enough context to ask product managers the right questions, she may not miss any details.
+They may know the system very well, they may have enough context to ask product managers the right questions, they may not miss any details.

 No matter of good they are, this step takes some time.
-I haven't seen many programmers being fast at this stage unless they were working on a trivial feature.
+I haven't seen many programmers being fast at this stage unless they are working on a trivial feature.

 Speed at this stage is intrinsically connected with the product development workflow (how involved are product managers at this point?
-Is there any checklist that we can use to say a feature is ready to be worked on?) so, in a way, programmers' speed isn't only on them.
-It's more a team thing that an individual metric.
+Do we use a feature readiness check-list?) so, in a way, programmers' speed is a little out of their hands.

+It's more a team thing that an individual metric and focusing too much on individual performance at this stage feels unfair.

+In my conversations, I cover this step to gather feedback about our workflow and to make sue they understand speeding this process up isn't entirely in their hands.

-### Step 2: Writing the actual code that does that
+### Write the code

 This is where I've seen programmers performance varying the most.
 Some people are very fast at writing code, others not so much.

-From what I've seen, most programmers that are "really fast" write code that is not ready to go anywhere.
+In my experience, most "speedy" programmers write code that is not ready to go anywhere.

-They miss the details that make the code production ready, their code has a lot of "one time workarounds", there are typical startup comments everywhere ("#TODO Fix this").
+They miss critical details to make the code production ready.
+Their code has a lot of "one time workarounds", there are TODO comments everywhere.

 It only feels like they're fast if you don't actually look closely at their code.